 Mosquito adulticides are applied as ultra-low volume (ULV) sprays.
 ULV sprayers dispense very fine aerosol droplets that stay aloft and kill flying mosquitoes on contact.
 ULV applications involve small quantities of pesticide active ingredient in relation to the size of the area treated, typically less than 3 ounces per acre, which minimizes exposure and risks to people and the environment.

 Adulticides can be used for public health mosquito control programs without posing risks of concern to the general population or to the environment when applied according to the pesticide label.

 1 Gal.
-Sendero is drop-shipped by the manufacturer and will be shipped UPS Ground regardless of method chosen at checkout.
+Sendero is drop-shipped by the manufacturer and can only be shipped FedEx Ground.

 30 Gal.
 Sendero must be shipped via freight truck.

 2 Gal.
 GrazonNext HL has been backordered from the manufacturer.
 There is no estimated in-stock date at this time.
 30 Gal. and 250 Gal. available.